 By making the high frequency equal to zero, this method tries to interpolate the unknown values and so correct the aliasing for low frequency components.
 Also, by forcing the known values, it does predict some of the high frequency values.
 The following set of images walks through the actual working of this algorithm.
 Initially, we fill the high resolution grid with known pixel values and make the unknown pixel values to be zero.
 The discrete Fourier transform of this initial estimate shows both high and low frequency components.
 This is about the projection on to a high resolution grid and interpolation.
-In this paper we implemented interpolation techniques like nearest neighbor, bilinear interpolation and cubic interpolations.
+In from the detail coefficients.
+The smooth coefficients are this paper we implemented interpolation techniques like nearest neighbor, bilinear interpolation and cubic interpolations.